 Parminder Singh, MD, is a medical oncologist/hematologist specializing in melanoma, bladder, kidney, prostate, and testicular cancer.
 He is recipient of numerous awards for his research, including the Young Investigator Workshop Award from SWOG and third place in a poster competition from the Medical Society of the State of New York.

-Raju Vaddepally, MD, received his medical degree at Osmania Medical College, affiliated with N.T.R.
+Dr. Vaddepally received his medical degree at Osmania Medical College, affiliated with N.T.R.
 University of Health Sciences in Hyderabad, India.
 He completed his residency in internal medicine from St. Joseph Mercy Hospital in Ann Arbor, Michigan.
-During his residency he developed an immense interest in taking care of cancer patients, which motivated him to pursue additional training in oncology and hematology.
-Dr. Vaddepally completed a fellowship in hematology and oncology at Josephine Ford Cancer Institute at Henry Ford Hospital.
-He is a member of the American Society of Hematology, the American Society of Clinical Oncology, and the American College of Physicians.
+During his residency he developed an immense interest in taking care of cancer patients which motivated him to pursue additional training in oncology and hematology.
+Dr. Vaddepally completed a fellowship in hematology and oncology at Josephine Ford Cancer Institute at Henry Ford Hospital, which is affiliated with Wayne State University in Detroit, MI.
+Dr. Vaddepally is a member of the American Society of Hematology and American Society of Clinical Oncology.
+He is also a member of the American College of Physicians.

 Albert Guy Wendt, MD, is a medical oncologist in the University of Arizona Cancer Center at St. Joseph’s Hospital and Medical Center.
 Dr. Wendt is board certified in both internal medicine and medical oncology.
 His expertise includes breast cancer risk assessment, diagnosis, and treatment.
 He is a member of the American College of Physicians, American Medical Association, and the American Society of Clinical Oncology.
 He was also the President of the Arizona Clinical Oncology Society from 2003-2007.